sri85/protractor-cucumber-demo/Readme.md

 Now run `docker-compose up -d`, this should spin up a docker selenium grid with one chrome node.

+If you are impatient and would like to speed up the test execution increase the chrome nodes by `docker-compose scale chromenode=2` and then run `npm run paralleltest`

 ### FootNotes:
 All the above commands have been tested on OsX, have not really checked that these work on other platforms.(Linux should be fine , Windows not really sure)